 - Melton Hill Dam is a hydroelectric facility.
 It has two generating units with a summer net dependable capacity of 79 megawatts.
 Net dependable capacity is the amount of power a dam can produce on an average day, minus the electricity used by the dam itself.

 - The reservoir provides nearly 193 miles of shoreline and 5,470 acres of water surface for recreation.

 - Melton Hill is the only dam in the tributary reservoir system with a navigation lock.
 The lock has a 75- by 400-foot chamber and a maximum lift of 60 feet.

 - Melton Hill is a run-of-river reservoir, meaning that water is passed through the reservoir without being stored long-term.
 The water level typically fluctuates less than two feet daily (between elevation 793 and 795).

-- Find Melton Hill Dam at 1280 City Park Dr., Lenoir City, Tenn.
+- Find Melton Hill Dam at 2015 Grubb Rd., Lenoir City, Tenn.

 Find this unstaffed visitor center southwest of Knoxville.
 From I-40, take the Lenoir City exit and head west until you see the Melton Hill Sustainable Demonstration sign, then turn right onto the reservation.
 From I-75, take the Melton Hill exit and bear right off the ramp and turn right at the Melton Hill Sustainable Demonstration sign.
 Follow signs to the overlook.